A glass plate with 5 thumbprint cookies with jam in the middle.

 How to make thumbprint cookies

-After you have your dough made, roll it into balls using about 1-2 Tablespoons worth of dough.
-Place the balls on a lined baking sheet.
+Roll 1-2 Tablespoons worth of dough into a ball shape and place on a lined baking sheet.
 Then you will need to make the depression in the middle.
 It will hold the filling later.

 Like the recipe name suggests, you can use either your thumb, a thimble, or something similar like the tip of the handle of a wooden spoon.